Advantages and Disadvantages of MBO (Management by Objectives)

 MBO relies significantly on leadership to establish a sense of direction, despite its deep roots in teamwork.
 The potential advantages of the MBO program model won’t be achieved if a manager lacks the necessary skill set.

-Employees might not feel safe or at ease sharing their honest opinion about the objectives a manager suggests, which could result in the employee setting unattainable objectives.
+Employees might not feel safe or at ease sharing their honest opinions about the objectives a manager suggests, which could result in the employee setting unattainable objectives.